Car Finance Balloon Payment Explained

 A high percentage of Australians will take out a car loan at some point.
 The New Daily examined figures from the Australian Bureau of Statistics and discovered that $16 billion was borrowed to buy motor vehicles in the year to November 2017.

-However, it is fair to say that not everyone fully understands the terms and conditions on their car loans.
-One of the issues that cause most concern is that of the car finance balloon payment.
+However, it is fair to say that not everyone fully understands the terms and conditions of their car loans.
+One of the issues that cause the most concern is that of the car finance balloon payment.
 What exactly is this and why does it matter?